 Deep reading of the Introduction, working through §1–§31 with annotations and guiding questions.

-Refining each component — Christ, Heart, In, Political, Situations — with academic and theological grounding.
+Refining each component — Christ, Heart, In, Political, Situationally — with academic and theological grounding.

 How democratic associations shape moral formation and what the church can recover from this insight.